Personal Data Protection Week 2023

 Overview

 Singapore’s Personal Data Protection Commission (PDPC) is the country’s main authority when it comes to issues of relevance regarding personal data protection, and represents the Singapore Government on the international stage on data protection issues.
 Every year, Singapore’s PDPC hosts Personal Data Protection Week meant for robust discussions on the latest developments in data protection and use of data tech.
-The full agenda will be released in the coming days and shared here.

 Agenda